malva-ot/nomo/README.md

 ### 3.2 Use cases

-nomo is designed to be immediately useful in a number of contemporary distributed computing contexts:
+nomo is designed to be immediately useful in a number of contemporary distributed computing contexts, such as:

 - Identifying a security principal among all possible security principals in all possible systems
 - Identifying an entity within a versioned data model from among all possible versions of all possible data models
 - Identifying a configuration setting from among all possible named values
 - Identifying a service or service node from among all possible services or nodes

-nomo is intentionally designed to also be applicable to non-computing uses cases, such as:
+nomo is also intentionally designed to be applicable to non-computing uses cases, such as:

-- Identifying a physical asset
+- Identifying a physical asset or artifact
 - Identifying a version of a section of a law, ordinance, or other rule as established or proposed in a jurisdiction
 - Identifying a chemical, genome, or other well-defined scientific entity
 - Identifying a version of a highly specific industry standard, such as a particular standard parameter set for a type of fastener

 ## 4. Identifier Primitives

 nomo identifier primitives are abstract ontological or mathematical concepts.
 They do not imply or require anything with regards to implementation, and impose no constraints besides those explicitly noted.
-Practical orthographic and protocol decisions for an implementation of QRNs in distributed computing is provided in the [common schema](#6-common-schema).
+Practical orthographic and protocol decisions for an implementation of QRNs in distributed record keeping is provided in the [common schema](#6-common-schema).

 nomo defines the following identifier primitives: